 HVSSD did build a mechanical plant in 2012 to expand it's treatment capacity.
 Yes at the time HVSSD did not expand it's disposal capacity.
 Now it needs to.

 With growth in the valley, HVSSD needs to increase it's disposal capacity by buying more farmland and building more winter storage.

 This increased farmland for effluent disposal should match the existing HVSSD treatment capacity from the existing mechanical plant and wastewater lagoons.

 If HVSSD ever goes to a mechanical plant will odors stop?

 No. As long as huans emit odors in the bathroom then both mechanical plants and lagoons will emit odors.

 Whether HVSSD uses lagoons or a mechanical plant there are odors in wastewater treatment.

 HVSSD is committed to keeping any odors to a minimum.
 In spring of 2020 we experienced a very rare upset due to some much needed repairs.
 With these repairs completed the odors have been minimized, and further corrective actions are in place.

-Q 11.
-Can the JSSD (Jordanelle Special Service District) take some of the sewage coming to the current plant?
+Can JSSD (Jordanelle Special Service District) take some of the sewage coming to the current plant?

-Any new Lagoons could be shaped somewhat differently, yet HVSSD is not proposing to build any new lagoons.
+Any new lagoons could be shaped somewhat differently, but HVSSD is not proposing to build any new lagoons.